franzpisto/franzpisto/content/_index.md

     type: portfolioblock
   - component: contact_block.html
     section_id: contact
-    subtitle: An optional subtitle of the section
+    subtitle: >-
+      Hi there!
+Thank you so much for your interest in working together.
+Please fill the contact form below.
-    title: Contact Us
+    title: Contact Me
     type: contactblock
 menu:
   main: